-JK Rowling purposely wrote a rule in her books that only the Philosopher's Stone can create gold.
-This is based on the old legend of Alchemists who could turn lead into gold and become immortal with the power of the Philosopher's Stone.
+J.K.
+Rowling purposely wrote a rule in her books that only the Philosopher's Stone can create gold.
 (In the U.S. version, the name was changed to 'Sorcerer's Stone').
 Straight away, we know that even for wizards, money doesn't grow on trees.
-There is even counterfeit money called Leprechaun Gold that seems totally legitimate, until it vanishes within a matter of hours.

 The metal coins used by wizards are bronze Knuts, silver Sickles, and gold Galleons.
 There are no paper dollars here — everything in the wizarding world is made from precious metals.
 In the books, we are told that one Galleon is equal to 493 Knuts, or 17 Sickles.

 Could you afford to live in the wizarding world?
 According to the Harry Potter Wiki, one Galleon is equivalent to roughly 5 British pounds, or $6 U.S. When Harry gets all of his fancy brooms to fly on, we can only speculate that they cost nearly as much as a car.

 A butterbeer is roughly $3, which seems pretty reasonable.